brothers-rich/datarich.github.io/README.md

 DENVER — The city’s mile-high altitude really hits the brothers hard in our first installment.
 This month the brothers attend NICAR, the annual conference for the National Institute of Computer-Assisted Reporting.
 It's the oldest and largest conference dedicated to data journalism and a great place to talk to old friends and new about data journalism and its evolution.
 Enjoy!

-<i>Biggest thanks to [Julia Chan](https://twitter.com/juliachanb), a Digital Editor at [Reveal News](https://www.revealnews.org/), for her help making this month's episode.
+<i>Biggest thanks to [Julia Chan](https://twitter.com/juliachanb), a digital editor at [Reveal News](https://www.revealnews.org/), for her help making this month's episode.
 Without her we would have had a poorer show.
 Thank you!</i>

 ###Links: